Hecke orbits on Shimura varieties of Hodge type: Preliminaries

-In this text we will repeatedly make use of the theory of formal schemes, as introduced in \cite[§10]{EGA}.
-The admissible topological rings we will consider will be \textit{adic rings} with a finitely generated ideal of definition.
+In this article we use the notion of \textit{formal schemes} as defined in \cite{EGA}.
+Note that in the affine case, they correspond to \textit{classical affine formal algebraic spaces} in the sense of \cite[Tag 0AID]{stacks-project}.
+The admissible topological rings we will mainly consider will be {adic rings} with a finitely generated ideal of definition.

-\begin{Def} A \textit{pre-adic* ring} is a topological ring $R$ endowed with the $I$-adic topology for some finitely generated ideal $I$.
-An \textit{adic* ring} is an $I$-adically complete pre-adic* ring. \end{Def} If $R$ is an adic* ring over a field $\kappa$ (not asked to be perfect) we write $h_{\Spf R}:\algo{\kappa}\to \mathrm{Sets}$ for the associated functor of point, where $\algo{\kappa}$ is the opposite of the category of $\kappa$-algebras endowed with the fpqc topology.
-If $S$ is another adic* ring, by \cite[Lemma 0AN0]{stacks-project}, a homomorphism of functors $f:h_{\spf S} \to h_{\spf R}$ comes uniquely from a continuous homomorphism $f:R \to S$.
+If $R$ is an adic ring over a field $\kappa$ (not asked to be perfect) with ideal of definition $I$, we write $h_{\Spf R}:\algo{\kappa}\to \mathrm{Sets}$ for the associated functor of points, where $\algo{\kappa}$ is the opposite of the category of $\kappa$-algebras endowed with the fpqc topology.
+This functor of points is defined as